Trump has hours to cover $454 million judgment or risk property seizure | Politics

 Trump has hours to cover $454 million judgment or risk property seizure

-In the civil fraud case, Trump's lawyers have said 30 surety companies have rejected his requests to post a bond securing the judgment, and have asked that he be allowed to post $100 million instead.
-They have asked a mid-level state appeals court to delay enforcement of the judgment.
-During a 2023 deposition by the attorney general's office, Trump said his companies had more than $400 million in cash.
-In a social media post on Friday, he said he had almost $500 million in cash, but intended to use much of it on his campaign.
+Trump is the Republican candidate challenging Democratic President Joe Biden in the Nov.
+5 U.S. election.
+Before the pause was granted, Trump had until Monday to pay before James could have asked a court to start seizing his assets to satisfy the judgment, including prized real estate holdings like 40 Wall Street in Manhattan.

-"I will be forced to mortgage or sell Great Assets, perhaps at Fire Sale prices," Trump wrote on social media last week.
-Trump came a step closer to a windfall on Friday after investors approved a $5.7 billion deal to list the company that owns his Truth Social platform on the stock market.
-Trump's majority stake in the company, Trump Media & Technology Group, is worth about $3.3 billion.
+Trump continues having to balance raising money for both his campaign and his legal expenses - costs that are likely to rise as he faces four upcoming criminal trials.
+Trump has pleaded not guilty in the criminal cases and has denied wrongdoing in all of the cases.
+In the New York civil case, Trump was found liable for fraudulently inflating his net worth by billions of dollars to secure better loan and insurance terms.
+He has said the case is a political vendetta by James, a Democrat who filed the civil suit in 2022.

-But even if the deal gets completed this week, it is unclear if it would help Trump cover the judgment.
-That is because he previously agreed to terms preventing him from selling his shares for six months or borrowing against them.
-Before the three-month, non-jury trial in Manhattan, Engoron found that Trump had engaged in fraud by overvaluing properties including his Mar-a-Lago estate in Florida, his penthouse apartment in Manhattan's Trump Tower, and various office buildings and golf courses.
+Before a three-month, non-jury trial in Manhattan, Justice Arthur Engoron found Trump had engaged in fraud by overvaluing properties including his Mar-a-Lago estate in Florida, his penthouse apartment in Manhattan's Trump Tower, and various office buildings and golf courses.
+The trial focused primarily on how much Trump should pay in penalties.
+Trump in another case on March 8 posted a $91.6 million bond to cover an $83.3 million defamation verdict for writer E. Jean Carroll, who said he defamed her by branding her a liar after she accused him of raping her decades ago.
+Trump has denied wrongdoing and is appealing.

-This case is not the only one to drain Trump's finances.
-Trump this month posted a $91.6 million bond to cover an $83.3 million defamation verdict for writer E. Jean Carroll while he appeals.
-She sued him after Trump called her a liar for accusing him of raping her decades ago.
-He has denied wrongdoing.
+The criminal cases Trump faces stem from his efforts to overturn his 2020 election loss to Biden, his handling of classified documents after leaving office in 2021, and hush money paid before his 2016 election to a porn star who said she had a sexual encounter with him years earlier.
+In a separate case on Monday, Trump's lawyers sought a delay in a New York state criminal trial over hush money paid to porn star Stormy Daniels, disclosing that new federal documents had emerged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)